Stock futures limp into final trading session of the quarter

 The United States is ending its special treatment of Hong Kong as separate from mainland China, with both the State and Commerce departments announcing actions Monday that will pare back its special status.
 This comes after Beijing ushered a sweeping national security law through its rubber-stamp parliament last month that will drastically increase mainland China’s control of Hong Kong.

-In Europe, London's FTSE slipped 0.3 percent, Germany's DAX gained 0.2 percent and France's CAC was little changed.
+In Europe, London's FTSE fell 0.4 percent, Germany's DAX gained 0.4 percent and France's CAC added 0.2 percent.

 On Monday, the S&P 500 gained 1.5 percent, the Dow Jones Industrial Average rose 2.3 percent and the Nasdaq composite added 1.2 percent.